Best Offline Speech-to-Text & Voice to Text Mac (2026)

 Press a keyboard shortcut, speak into your Mac, release, and text appears at your cursor.
 Works in Slack, Gmail, VS Code, Word, Notion, or any app where you’d normally type.
 The key is universal text injection via system permissions, not copy-paste workarounds.

-You get three engine options.
+You get four engine options.
 Parakeet (recommended) supports 25 languages and delivers the fastest real-time performance at around 80ms response time.
 Whisper supports 99 languages with unbeatable coverage and a smaller download.
 Apple SpeechAnalyzer is built-in on macOS 26+ with 20 languages.
+Qwen3-ASR covers 30 languages with native hints, handy when Parakeet’s 25 don’t include yours.
 You can swap engines based on your language or performance needs.
 Need Mandarin support but want a smaller download?
 Whisper.
 Transcribing English-only meetings and want speed?
 Parakeet.

 On the feature side, there’s built-in AI proofreading via Apple Intelligence, a 30-language translation layer, two output modes (floating preview window or direct injection to cursor), and unlimited transcription history.
 Both push-to-talk and toggle recording modes are supported.